themaximalist/ModelDeployer/README.md

 **Features:**

 * Proxy to hundreds of local and remote AI models (LLM, stable diffusion, vectordbs)
-* A single interface to all models, built on [LLM.js](https://github.com/themaximal1st/llm.js)
+* A single interface for all models, built on [LLM.js](https://github.com/themaximal1st/llm.js)
+* A single interface for all embeddings, built on [Embeddings.js](https://github.com/themaximal1st/embeddings.js)
 * Easily view usage history for each app user
 * Rate-limit users based on pre-defined limits
 * Track cost and usage cross hundreds of AI models